dfusilier/type-director-compass/README.md

 # Sane Scale

-Sane Scale is a framework for defining and applying typographic styles.
+Sane Scale is a SASS framework for defining and applying typographic styles.
 Its goal is to generate a complex, nuanced typographic system from only a few key variables.